The Amhara (Amara) People of Ethiopia

 By about 400 BC their civilization became the Axum Empire, based on a mixture of the early Sabaean culture and the prior Cushitic culture.
 Axum ruled the region till in the 900s AD.
 Historian Basil Davidson includes this historical event in his Chronologue of African history: "Origins of Axumite culture in northeast Ethiopia by synthesis of local people and immigrants from southern Arabia."1

 The ruins of the ancient city of Axum can still be seen in Tigray Province.
 Except for a few notable exceptions, the Amhara have been the dominant people group in Ethiopia history.
-The strength of their culture is shown in this influence though they number only about 17 million of the estimated 53 million population of modern Ethiopia (figures from the 1994 Ethiopian census: 17,400,000 mother-tongue speakers).
+The strength of their culture is shown in this influence though they number only about 17 million of the estimated 53 million population of modern Ethiopia (figures from the 1994 Ethiopian census: 17,400,000 mother- tongue speakers).
 Population figures vary by source.
-People Groups.org reports the population in Ethiopia is 20,000,000.
+People Groups.org reports the current global population as 32,664,400.

 The Amhara appear to be descended from the same people group as the Tigray-Tigrinya people.
 Their Sabaean ancestors came to the highlands of what is now Eritrea and Ethiopia from the Arabian peninsula.
 These Semitic migrants gradually mixed with the Cushitic peoples there.
 Successive waves of migrations across the Red Sea straits and around the Horn have enriched the mix of cultural and genetic heritage in the historical period.
 The name is sometimes rendered Amara, from their name for themselves in the Amharic language.